 Creating archives

-Creating archives for testing could be a challenging job.
+Creating archives for testing can be a challenging task.
 The goal of this library is to help you out with basic tasks.
-You can easily generate ZIP and TAR archives with 100 of files inside (supported by this package) or even generate EML files (which are also considered archives, since they do hold attachments).
+You can easily generate ZIP and TAR archives containing, for example, 100 files supported by this package.
+You can even generate EML files (which are considered archives here since they hold attachments).

-If you don’t like the quality of the generated files and want to have more control over the content of the files, check the faker-file package, which offers similar functionality but can produce complex documents with almost no limitation of the content.
+If you don’t like the quality of the generated files and want to have more control over the content of the files, check the faker-file package, which offers similar functionality but can produce complex archives with almost no limitation on their content.

 Currently, 3 formats are supported: